andrej-fischer/cloneHD/README.md

 ## Advanced options

-*    `--clones [file]`  Use fixed mass(es) and/or subclonal
+*    `--clones [file]`  Use fixed mass(es) and/or subclonal frequencies.
-     frequencies.

      Either all mass parameters, or all subclonal frequencies, or both can be given (for each sample in the data input).
 The likelihoods and posteriors will be computed under these conditions.
      Remaining parameters will be learned.

      Format: One line per sample.
 The first column, if greater than 1.0, is interpreted as mass; the remaining as subclonal frequencies.

-        30.0 0.64 0.12 0.03
+        30.0 0.64 0.12
-        28.0 0.31 0.23 0.11
+        28.0 0.31 0.23

-    More than one parameter set can be given (as continued list).
-Then, only the likelihoods are computed and output to a file ending `*llh-values.txt`.
+    More than one parameter set can be given (as a continued list).
+Then, only the likelihoods are computed and printed to a file ending `*llh-values.txt`.
 Useful for mapping the log-likelihood surface or comparing several given solutions.

-*    `--purity [file]`  Fixed purities, lower bounds for the sum of subclonal frequencies.
+*    `--purity [file]`  Use fixed purities, i.e. lower bounds for the sum of subclonal frequencies.
 One line per sample.

 *    `--restarts [int:10]`  The number of perturbations in local random